oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

   src: blog/2023/masks.jpg
 chair:
   - img: blog/2023/chair-object-shop.jpg
     alt: two people sit in chairs in a bookshop reading and drinking coffee. five red arrows point to the five chairs arranged around tables beside the front window of the shop
 article:
   - img: blog/2023/article-object-web.jpg
-    alt: two rows of three rectangular posts each with an image, text blurb, and and article label. six red arrows point to the article label on each post
+    alt: two rows of three rectangular posts each with an image, text blurb, and article label. six red arrows point to the article label on each post
 object:
   - img: blog/2023/animal-habitat-demo.jpg
     alt: three overlapping sections of three web pages showing animal, habitat, and demonstration titles
 penguin:
   - img: blog/2023/penguin-detail-list.jpg
     alt: two web pages, one showing a penguin in a list of animals and another showing the African (Black-Footed) Penguin detail page with a picture of two penguins, a description, adaptations, and classification.
-Habitat and range section is a paragraph with no link the penguin's habitat.
+Habitat and range section is a paragraph with no link to the penguin's habitat.
 habitat:
   - img: blog/2023/penguin-habitat.jpg
     alt: The penguin habitat detail page with a picture of penguins swimming, the name of the habitat Pinnacol African Penguin Point, a description, and a link to the African Penguin animal that links back to the habitat page, not the animal detail page
 map:
   - img: blog/2023/penguin-habitat-map.jpg
-    alt: A map of the zoo with Pinnacol African Penguin Point circled in red, but not links from the map to the penguin habitat page
+    alt: A map of the zoo with Pinnacol African Penguin Point circled in red, but no links from the map to the penguin habitat page
 isolated:
   - img: blog/2023/isolated-demo-list.jpg
     alt: Demonstrations in a list.
-Each list items shows the name of the demonstration which includes the animal's name, the location, and a single time when that demo happens.
+Each list item shows the name of the demonstration which includes the animal's name, the location, and a single time when that demo happens.
 Red arrows point to the name of the animal, the habitat, and the name of the demo
 broken:
   - img: blog/2023/broken-event.jpg
     alt: Demonstrations in a list.
-The two Demonstration - African Penguin demos happen at two different times and are listed separately in this live view.
+Demonstration - African Penguin demos happen at two different times and are listed separately in this live view.
 They are both highlighted with a red circle.
 disney:
   - img: blog/2023/disney-rectangles.jpg
     alt: A screenshot of a small section of the DisneyPlus website with rows of shows designed as identical rectangles.
 Each rectangle has an image and a title.
 series:
   - img: blog/2023/tv-series.jpg
-    alt: The same screenshot of a small section of the DisneyPlus website with the Behind the Attraction rectangle highlighted and an overlayed screenshot of the tv series detail view with the words 2 seasons circled in red and a red arrow pointing to more episodes.
+    alt: A screenshot of a small section of the DisneyPlus website with the Behind the Attraction rectangle highlighted and an overlayed screenshot of the tv series detail view with the words 2 seasons circled in red and a red arrow pointing to more episodes.
 movie:
   - img: blog/2023/movie.jpg
-    alt: The same screenshot of a small section of the DisneyPlus website with The Beatles Now and Then rectangle highlighted and an overlayed screenshot of the movie detail view with 12m circled in red and a red arrow pointing to suggested movies.
+    alt: A screenshot of a small section of the DisneyPlus website with The Beatles Now and Then rectangle highlighted and an overlayed screenshot of the movie detail view with 12m circled in red and a red arrow pointing to suggested movies.
 masked:
   - img: blog/2023/masked-demo.jpg
     alt: Two versions of the demo list with the Demonstration - African Penguin event times circled in red on both lists.
 summary: |
   Do you want to make your website or web app